-MiniTool Power Data Recovery can help users restore deleted data as well as recover data from lost partition, RAW partition and formatted partition from SSD or other storage devices.
-Just choose the correct recovery module, and then detailed instructions will be given.
+MiniTool Partition Wizard can also help you restore deleted data as well as recover data from lost partition, RAW partition and formatted partition from SSD or other storage devices.
+How to recover lost data for an SSD?
+Please read the recommended article below.

-However, when recovering data from SSD with this tool, we have to pay attention to the Trim feature, which allows an operating system to inform a SSD which blocks of data are no longer considered in use and can be wiped internally.
-If we mistakenly deleted files from a SSD with Trim enabled, we may have no chance to recover the lost data.
-For more information, please see SSD Data Recovery.
+However, when recovering data from SSD with this tool, you have to pay attention to the Trim feature, which allows an operating system to inform an SSD which blocks of data are no longer considered in use and can be wiped internally.

-Now, you may get a basic understanding of the transaction that WD buys SanDisk.
-If you are not clear enough about this combination and have encountered some issues with your SSD or other storage devices, please leave comments and we will try our best to solve it one by one.
+Now, you may get a basic understanding of the transaction that Western Digital buys SanDisk.
+If you are not clear enough about this combination and have encountered some issues with your SSD or other storage devices, please leave comments or contact us via [email protected] and we will try our best to solve it one by one.

 Western Digital acquired SanDisk on Otc.21, 2015.
 There were three reasons for this transaction.